josephreisinger/vowpal_porpoise/README.md

 ## How it works

 Wraps the vw binary in a subprocess and uses stdin to push data, temporary files to pull predictions.
+Why use the prediction labels provided to stdout?
+It turns out that the python GIL basically makes streamining in and out of a process (even asynchronously) painfully difficult.
+If you know of a clever way to get around this, please email me.
+In other languages (e.g. in a forthcoming scala wrapper) this is not an issue.

-Alternatively, you can use a pure api call (wrapping libvw) for prediction.
+Alternatively, you can use a pure api call (```vw_c```, wrapping libvw) for prediction.

 ## Contact